rockettheme/docs/README.md

     ~~~

 * **breadcrumb**: _(defaults: false)_ Represents the pathway to the current project.
-The format of the breadcrumb is a UNIX path format with each folder being the real path and the display name of the folder, delimited by `:`.
+The format of the breadcrumb is a UNIX path format with each folder being the real path and the display name of the folder, separated by `:`.

     For example, for a project that resides at `/wordpress/extensions/project`, the breadcrumb format would look like `/wordpress:Wordpress/!extensions:Extensions/project:Project/`.

     When a folder starts with the exclamation point `!`, it means it won't be converted into a clickable link, otherwise it will.

-    It is important that the pathway follows the real Documentation folder structure.
+    It is important to remember that the pathway follows the real Documentation folder structure, it has to start from the root and it can't miss folders in between.

     ~~~
     ---
     breadcrumb: /joomla:Joomla/!extensions:Extensions/project:Project/`

+    ---
+    ~~~

+* **redirect_to**: _(defaults: ../)_ This property can only be used in `REDIRECT.md` files and allows to have a project redirecting to a different specified path.
+The path to redirect to can be either relative or absolute, by default it redirects one level up.

+    Examples:

+    ~~~
+    ---
+    redirect_to: ../../

+    ---
+    ~~~

+    ~~~
+    ---
+    redirect_to: /joomla/

     ---
     ~~~